-Farewell to Jane Jacobs (and to Williamsburg, too)by Jane Jacobs
+Farewell to Jane Jacobs (and to Williamsburg, too)

 Ed.’s note: In one of the final written statements about urban planning, the legendary Jane Jacobs (1916-2006) commented on the future of the Williamsburg-Greenpoint waterfront.
 Last May, the Bloomberg administration and the city council rezoned the waterfront, providing for high-rise towers on the waterfront and a privately built waterfront esplanade, with some affordable housing to be built in Bushwick.
 Jacobs contrasts the local community’s plan for the area versus the developer-friendly rezoning that ultimately prevailed.

 April 15, 2005